mmeest/Text-symbols-used-in-OOP/README.md

 ## Punctuation and Delimiters

-    ;: Semicolon is often used as a statement terminator in many programming languages.
-    ' and ": Single and double quotation marks are used to denote string literals.
-    ( and ): Parentheses are used for grouping expressions and function call arguments.
-    { and }: Curly braces are used to define blocks of code in languages like C, C++, Java, and JavaScript.
-    [ and ]: Square brackets are often used for defining arrays and accessing elements in them.
-    ,: Comma is used to separate items in a list or function arguments.

 <h1><p align="center";>; - Semicolon</p></h1>
 Semicolon is a punctuation symbol commonly used in many programming languages.
 Its primary purpose is to terminate statements or separate multiple statements